"Those who say it cannot be done should not interrupt the person doing it."

-Thirteen years ago, Obiora developed a business name, logo, and brochure for Getting Back to Nature™.
-His idea was for the business entity to perform agri‐tourism—this was before Obiora even knew about the term—activities at Martin Acres, the family farm.
-Ten years ago, Obiora and two relatives worked on creating a holistic business plan for Getting Back to Nature.
+In 2006 Obiora developed a business name, logo, and brochure for Getting Back to Nature.
+His idea was for the business entity to perform agri‐tourism—this was before he had heard the term—activities at Martin Acres, our family farm.
+In 2008 Obiora and two relatives worked on creating a holistic business plan for a business entity called Back to Nature.
 Nothing ever materialized from the business plan.

-In 2017, through our, Irucka and Obiora, respective businesses, EcoC2S and EConsulting™ we decided to look to the past while moving forward and form a partnership to revitalize the dusty concept of Getting Back to Nature™.
-After the re‐introduction of Getting Back to Nature™, it seemed that puzzle pieces began to fit together as we began to develop a more holistic vision inspired by the collective ideas of the past 13+ years.
+In 2017 through the respective businesses of Irucka, EcoC2S, and Obiora, EConsulting™, we decided to look to the past while moving forward and resurrected Getting Back to Nature™.
+In doing so we started to develop a more holistic vision for our two acres inspired by our ideas from the past 20+ years.

 We are a collection of our past experiences and the personalities that our loved ones observed during our early days and weeks after our births.
-We grew up in an Afrocentric household that believed in the power of names so our names were given to us in a naming ceremony after our perceived personalities were identified.
-The family belief (that Obiora still holds true) that your name should reflect you (and your personality) is how we came to have African names: Yoruba and Ibo/Igbo.
+We grew up in an Afro‐centric household that believed that personality should match the name.
+We were given our birth names during a naming ceremony after our personalities were identified.
+The family belief (that Obiora still holds true) that your name should reflect your personality is how we came to have Yoruba (Irucka) and Ibo/Igbo (Obiora) names.

 We were raised within a forward‐thinking household in which we were allowed to explore, play, learn, observe, and eat whole foods (some of which we grew on our property).
 We were surrounded by a diverse community of loved ones (family and close friends of the family) that allowed us to "see the world" differently starting at an early age.
 Growing up we went camping, white water rafting, hiking, fishing, grew food, and spent time at our maternal family farm, Martin Acres, and the family farm of a paternal great‐uncle, now referred to as Ballew Estates—in Richmond (Madison County), Kentucky.
 We loved being outside, exploring, spending time on both family farms, and learning about our collective family’s history.